PoCInnovation/open-source-project-template/.github/getting-started.md

 A pull request is an event where a contributor asks a maintener to review code.

 This template provides a [pull request template](./pull_request_template.md).
-You do not need to update it.
+You don't need to update it.

 #### Milestones

 A milestone helps to track progress on groups of issues or pull requests.

 This template provides a [milestone template](./milestone_template.md).
-You do not need to update it.
+You don't need to update it.

 ### Labels

-A label helps to categorize issues and pull request.
+A label helps to categorize issues and pull requests.

 Make sure to have the following labels :